tomaszkingukrol/async-data-flow/README.md

 # async-data-flow
-Bundle coroutines into package which can be executed as a single coroutine.
-In the package, coroutines can be executed sequentially or concurrently.
-Module depends on asyncio and can co-operate with many async libraries as aiohttp, aiomysql and others.
-If some process cannot be implemented asynchronously, the module supports the execution of synchronous functions as separated threads.

-## Introduction
-Simple data flow process could be composed from two elements: get data and write data.
-Both can be implemented as async functions but must be executed sequentially:
+Module allow bundle coroutine functions and synchronous functions into package inside which functions are executed sequentially.
+DataFlow package is executed as coroutine.
+Synchronous function inside pckage are executed in separated threads.
+Functions inside package must use only keyword arguments (technically POSITIONAL_OR_KEYWORD arguments) and must return dictionary which can be unpacked and passed to next fuction in package as the arguments.
+Module depends on asyncio module.

     import asyncio
     from asyncdataflow import DataFlow

-    async def source(endpoint):
+    async def foo(a, b):
-        ...
-        return {'source': endpoint, 'data': [1,2,3,4,5,6]}
+        return {'c': a, 'd': b}

-    async def destination(source, data):
+    async def bar(c, d):
-        ...
-        return {'status': 0}
+        return {'e': c+d}

     async def main():
-        dataflow_definition = (source, destination)
-        dataflow = DataFlow(dataflow_definition)
+        dataflow = DataFlow((foo, bar))
-        result = await dataflow(endpoint=endpoint)
+        result = await dataflow(a=1, b=1)

     asyncio.run(main())

-In this example, we call single package grabbing data from source and put them to destination.
-Of course we can execute many of these packages using asyncio.create_task() function.

-### passing arguments and retrieving results in DataFlow

-DataFlow class is Callable.
-When we create them we define elements of DataFlow as a tuple containing functions:

-    (source, destination)

-We pass initial arguments to DataFlow when we call DataFlow class object.
-We must use only keyword arguments:

-    await dataflow(endpoint=endpoint)

-Initial arguments are passed to the first element in DataFlow.
-All functions used in DataFlow must use only POSITIONAL_OR_KEYWORD arguments.
-Returned values from functions must be a dictionary which is unpacked as keyword arguments passing to the next element in DataFlow.
-Next element checks if it can pass arguments to its own function, if yes, it executes this function, if not, it passes arguments to the next element.
-This process continues until the end of DataFlow package.
-The package returns the dictionary from the last executed function.
+DataFlow package is defined as tuple (foo, bar) during DataFlow class instantiation.
+Initial argumets are passed to DataFlow package during calling DataFlow class instance.
+Dictioanry returned by first function is unpacked and passed as argumetns to next function.
+Package return dictionary returned by last function.

+### argument visibility

+During defining DataFlow object we can specify argumets visibility (args_visibility: str):
+- 'None': initial arguments are visible only by first function in Data Flow, returned values are visible only by next functions in Data Flow
+- 'Initial': initial arguments are visible by all function in Data Flow, returned values are visible only by next functions in Data Flow
+- 'All': initial arguments and returned values are visible by all next functions in Data Flow

+    import asyncio
+    from asyncdataflow import DataFlow

+    async def foo(a):
+        return {'c': a}

+    async def bar(b, c):
+        return {'e': b+c}

+    async def main():
+        dataflow = DataFlow((foo, bar), args_visibility = 'Initial')
+        result = await dataflow(a=1, b=1)

+    asyncio.run(main())

 ### amapper

-We can use in DataFlow functions which return other values than the dictionary.
-We can transform passed arguments and returned values using amapper:
+When we want to use in DataFlow package function which do not return dictionary or we want to map keyword arguments to another key we can use amapper decorator:

     from asyncdataflow import amapper

     async def foo(a):
-        return data
+        return a

-    bar = amapper(foo, input={'a': 'endpoint'}, output='data')
+    foo = amapper(foo, input={'a': 'in'}, output='out')

-    bar(endpoint=...) -> {'data': data}

-Python function can return multile outputs as tuple:
+    foo(in=...) -> {'out': a}

-    async def foo(a):
+    async def bar(a):
-        return source, data
+        return a, a*2

-    bar = args_mapper(foo, input={'a': 'endpoint'}, output=('source', 'data'))
+    bar = args_mapper(bar, input={'a': 'in'}, output=('out1', 'out2'))

-    bar(endpoint=...) -> {'source': source, 'data': data}

-Sometimes we should map returned dictionary to another one:
+    bar(int=...) -> {'out1': a, 'out2': a*2}

+    async def baz(a):
+        return {'o1': a, 'o2': a*2}
+    baz = args_mapper(baz, input={'a': 'in'}, output={'o1': 'out1', 'o2': 'out2'})
+    baz(int=...) -> {'out1': a, 'out2': a*2}

+### fdispatch

+When we want to dispatch function in DataFlow packare we can use fdispatch decorator:

+    import asyncio
+    from asyncdataflow import DataFlow, fdispatch

+    @fdispatch
+    def foo(key): pass

+    @foo.register('bar')
+    async def _(a): return {'b': a}

+    @foo.register('baz')
-    async def foo(a):
+    async def _(b): return {'c': b}
-        return {'source': source, 'data': data}

-    bar = args_mapper(foo, input={'a': 'endpoint'}, output={'source': 'source_a', 'data': 'data_a'})

-    bar(endpoint=...) -> {'source'_a: source, 'data_a': data}

-## More complex use cases
+    dataflow = DataFlow((foo('bar'),foo('baz')))

+## Concurrent execution inside DataFlow package

-We can configure more complex DataFlow package.
-DataFlow is defined as a tuple which contains pipe of functions executed sequentially (one by one).
+DataFlow package is defined as a tuple inside which functions are executed sequentially (one by one).
 We can add nested tuple inside which functions will be executed concurrently:

     import asyncio
-    from functools import partial
-    from asyncdataflow import DataFlow, args_mapper
+    from asyncdataflow import DataFlow

-    async def source(endpoint, query):
+    async def foo(a):
-        ...
-        return {'data': [1,2,3,4,5,6]}
+        return {'foo': a}

-    async def merge(data_a, data_b):
+    async def bar(a):
-        data = zip(data_a, data_b)
-        return {'data': data}
+        return {'bar': a}

-    async def destination(endpoint, data):
+    async def merge(foo, bar):
-        ...
-        return {'status': 0}
+        return {'merged': foo+bar}

-    source_a = args_mapper(partial(source, endpoint='endpoint_a'), output={'data': 'data_a'})
-    source_b = args_mapper(partial(source, endpoint='endpoint_b'), output={'data': 'data_b'})
-    dest = partial(destinatiom, endpoint='endpoint_c')

-    async def main():
-        dataflow_definition = ((source_a, source_b), merge, dest)
-        dataflow = DataFlow(dataflow_definition)
+    dataflow = DataFlow(((foo, bar), merge))

-        queries = [...]
-        tasks = list()
-        for query in queries:
-            task = asyncio.create_task(dataflow(query=query))
-            tasks.append(task)

-        asyncio.gather(*tasks)

-    asyncio.run(main())

-In this example two source functions are executed concurrently, data returned from them are merged to one dictionary.
-Args_mapper is used to change returned value to different keys correspondig with arguments of next function merge.
-Partial function is used to pass endpoint parameter to source and destination functons.
+foo and bar functions are executed concurrently, returned dictionary by them are merged to one.
+When we add next nested tuple, inside them function will be executed sequencially, and so on.

-DataFlow is defined by a tuple.
-The first tuple defines sequential execution, nested tuples define concurrent execution, but next nested tuples define again sequential execution, next concurrent, next sequential, and so on:

-    (sequentional:
-        (concurrent:
-            (sequentional: A, B),
-            (sequentional: C, D)
-        ),
-        (concurrent:
-            (sequentional: E, F),
-            (sequentional: G, H)
-        )
-    )

-For example:

-    (sequentional:
-        check_cache,
-        dispatch_request,
-        (concurrent:
-            (sequentional:
-                get_data_from_a,
-                transform_data_from_a
-            ),
-            (sequentional:
-                get_data_from_b,
-                transform_data_from_b
-            )
-        ),
-        prepare_response,
-        save_to_cache
-    )

 ## Error handling